-It’s almost Valentine’s Day and that means existential angst for many people, especially singles.
+It’s Valentine’s Day and that means existential angst for many people, especially singles.
 However, out of all the 365 days in a year, Valentine’s Day is probably one of the least to be upset about if you are single or don’t have the relationship of your dreams.
-I have nothing against the holiday, but I still believe Valentine’s Day is highly overrated.
+I have nothing against the holiday, but I still believe Valentine’s Day is definitely overrated.
 Here’s why.

 It’s A Fake Holiday

 There may or may not have been a St. Valentine.
 And, even then, there might have been several.
 We know very little about any of them, and most of the stories are legendary.
 Not only that, but the organization that started the holiday (the Catholic Church) doesn’t even celebrate it officially anymore.
 That’s right, they took it off their official calendar nearly fifty years ago.

 However, it has survived and even thrived as a “holiday” devoted to all things romantic.
 While there is a basis for the love themed holiday in history, its popularity has taken off due to its promotion by various companies.
 As a result…

 It’s About Crap, Not Love

 I would be firmly in favor of a day celebrating love.
 A day set aside to deepen connections with family, friends, and romantic partners would be awesome.
 However, that day is not Valentine’s Day.